-OSU is one of only two American universities to hold the land, sea, sun and space grant designations (Cornell University in Ithaca, NY, is the other) and is the only Oregon institution recognized for its "very high research activity" (RU/VH) by the Carnegie Foundation for the Advancement of Teaching.
-In 2012, OSU was also awarded the Community Engagement classification, again by the Carnegie Foundation.
+Oregon State is one of only two land, sea, space and sun grant universities in the nation and is the only university in Oregon to have the Carnegie Classifications for both Very High Research Activity and Community Engagement.
 OSU is comprised of 11 academic colleges with strengths in natural resources, earth dynamics and sustainability, life sciences, innovation and entrepreneurship, and the arts and sciences.
 OSU has facilities and/or programs in every county in the state, including 11 regional experiment stations, 35 county extension offices, a branch campus in Bend, a major marine science center in Newport, and a range of programs and facilities in Portland.
 OSU is Oregon’s largest public research university, conducting more than 60 percent of the research funded throughout the state’s university system.

 A dedicated and highly regarded graduate faculty, a well-equipped library, comprehensive special collections, and exceptional research facilities keep Oregon State at the leading edge of graduate education.
 Linus Pauling, an Oregon State alumnus and the only person to win individual Nobel prizes in two different categories, selected OSU as the repository for his papers.

 Research and teaching assistantships are available to allow you the opportunity to work with people who are leaders in their fields while furthering your education.
 In addition to being outstanding teachers, many OSU faculty members are internationally renowned for their research.
 In fiscal year 2012, Oregon State University received more than $81 million in external support for research and scholarship.